Historical Timeline

 1989

-The SJMGA receives the second $1 million endowed chair at FAMU.
-The Garth C. Reeves Sr. chair is named for a graphic arts alumnus.
+The SJMGA received a $1 million endowed chair.
+The Garth C. Reeves Sr. Chair is named for a successful and history-making graphic arts alum, who was a publisher and pioneer in the Black Press.

 1994

-First Master of Science in Journalism is conferred.
+The first Master of Science in Journalism was conferred.

 1997

-The Knight Scholarship House opens for financially needy, high-achieving journalism and graphic arts students on the FAMU campus.
+The Knight Scholarship House opened on the FAMU campus for high-achieving journalism and graphic arts students in need of financial support.

 1998

-The FAMUAN is the only student newspaper at an HBCU to place in the top 10 of 103 accredited journalism programs in the Heart Foundation's college awards competition.
+The FAMUAN became the only student newspaper at an HBCU to place in the top 10 of 103 accredited journalism programs at the Heart Foundation's college awards competition.

-The John S. and James L. Knight Fondation establishes a $500,000 faculty development endowment at the SJMGA.
+The John S. and James L. Knight Foundation established a $500,000 faculty development endowment at the SJMGA.

 2002

-FAMU Board of Trustees reanmes SJMGA as the School of Journalism and Graphic Communication (SJGC).
+The FAMU Board of Trustees renamed SJMGA the School of Journalism & Graphic Communication (SJGC).
 The Division of Graphic Arts becomes the Division of Graphic Communication.

-Groundbreaking ceremony held for new $25 million state-of-the-art facility that unites students and faculty of both divisions into one building.
-The School was previously housed in Tucker Hall (journalism) and the Tech Building B (graphic communication).
+A groundbreaking ceremony was held for a new $25 million ultra-modern facility that unites students and faculty of both divisions into one building.
+The school was previously housed in Tucker Hall (journalism) and Tech Building B (graphic communication).

-Division of Graphic Communication becomes one of four programs of its kind to be accredited by the Accrediting Council for Collegiate Graphic Communications (ACCGC).
-SJGC offers the only baccalaurate degree in graphic communication in Florida.
+The Division of Graphic Communication became one of four programs of its kind to be accredited by the Accrediting Council for Collegiate Graphic Communications (ACCGC).
+SJGC offers the only baccalaureatedegree in graphic communication in Florida.

 2003

-Founding Dean Robert Ruggles retires.
-Division of Journalism Director James Hawkins serves as interim dean and is later named dean in 2004.
+Founding Dean Robert Ruggles retired.
+Division of Journalism Director James Hawkins served as interim dean and was later named dean in 2004.

 2007